 In 1967, dwindling numbers caused the school to be amalgamated with its senior school at New Hall in Chelmsford.
 The NWN reported 20 Jan 1966 "Denford Park Convent School, near Hungerford, is closing.
 This news was given to the parents of 140 girls at the school in a letter which came as a complete shock only six months after a mammoth appeal for the school's development and building fund.
 Less than two years ago, the Roman Catholic Bishop of Portsmouth opened new buildings including a senior girls' wing and a magnificant assembly hall with stage and changing rooms, The school is to be amalgamated with the Convent of the Holy Sepulchre, New Hall, Chelmsford".

 In 1967, Denford Park was bought by Norland Nursery Training College, who moved in from Chistlehurst, Kent, during the late summer of 1967.

 The Norland training was highly thought of (see "Norland nannies are wanted worldwide" - NWN 12 April 1979).
 NNTC was renamed Norland College in 1991.
 Norland was based at Denford for over 30 years until their move to Bath in 2002.

-The house, a Grade II Listed building, was sold in 2002, and underwent a major renovation in 2009-2013 by HRH Prince Faisal Salman of Saudi Arabia, 5th son of King Salman bin Abdulaziz Al Saud (who took the throne of Saudi Arabia on the death of his brother 15 Jan 2015).
+The house, a Grade II Listed building, was sold in 2002, and underwent a major renovation in 2009-2013 by HRH Prince Faisal bin Salman bin Abdulaziz Al Saud (of Saudi Arabia), born 1970, 5th son of King Salman bin Abdulaziz Al Saud (who took the throne of Saudi Arabia on the death of his brother 15 Jan 2015).